awinogradov/bem-on-rails/README.md

 1. i-bem.js for html.
 2. deps.js
 3. Mods with restructure.
 Now you can't use mods with templates(haml, slim and etc.), but they generates.
-4. Bem exutable.
-Work with Thor is not convenient.

 ## Contributing